As marketers we hit a lot of singles.

-We would take some of our most popular content—and some of our outdated, not-so-popular content—update it (with new information, removing old information, new graphics, videos, etc.) and republish (keeping all posts on their original URL), hoping our audience would find brand new value from it
+We would take some of our most popular content—and some of our outdated, not-so-popular content—update it (with new information, new graphics, videos, etc., while removing old information) and republish (keeping all posts on their original URL), hoping our audience would find brand new value from it.

 When it came to our 2015 edition of the 101 Best Email Subject Lines post, we had a few decisions to make.

 See, when someone searched “Best email subject lines” in Google, both our 2013 and 2014 edition ranked in the top 10 results, but adding another edition of the post would make even more competition for ourselves to get to the top—the competition being namely ourselves.